 Did you know?
 Halifax rents the site from the British Government for 1 shilling (about 10 cents) a year, with a 999-year lease.

 Halifax’s Art Gallery of Nova Scotia is the largest art museum in the Atlantic provinces.
 The museum features a permanent collection, numbering more than 17,000 pieces, as well as temporary exhibitions.
-While there, be sure to check out the work of Nova Scotia folk artist Maud Lewis.

 The Halifax Seaport Farmers’ Market is the most popular of all the markets in the region, drawing crowds of locals and tourists alike.
 With 250 vendors selling local products and a rooftop patio overlooking the harbour, we can see why!